 Remove the original capsule

-Once the diaphragm wires have been freed from the circuit board, unscrew the 2-4 screws holding the capsule to the saddle.
+Once the diaphragm wires have been desoldered from the circuit board, unscrew the 2-4 screws holding the capsule to the saddle.
 Set the capsule aside; later, it can be stored in the plastic case that the new capsule came in.

 Be sure the screw holding the saddle to the post is tight.
 Consider putting a drop of Loctite or glue on the screw head, to ensure that it does not come loose over the following years.
 If you use Loctite or any other adhesive, allow it to dry thoroughly before mounting the capsule, so that the fumes from the solvent in the adhesive do not affect the thin Mylar membranes of the capsule.